Shaswat-G/DSA/Sorting/notes.md

 - Simple and in-place, but not stable or adaptive.
 - Useful when minimizing swaps is important.
 - After k passes, the first k elements are the k smallest, sorted.

+## Quick Sort
+Quick Sort is a divide-and-conquer algorithm that sorts an array by selecting a "pivot" element and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
+The sub-arrays are then sorted recursively.

+### Quick Sort Algorithm
+1. Choose a pivot element from the array. (frist, last, middle or random)
+2. Partition the array into two sub-arrays:
+   - Elements less than the pivot
+   - Elements greater than the pivot
+   - The pivot itself
+3. Recursively apply the same process to the sub-arrays.
+4. Combine the sorted sub-arrays and the pivot to get the final sorted array.

+### Quick Sort Analysis
+- **Passes:** n-1 (for n elements)
+- **Comparisons:** O(n log n) average case, O(n²) worst case (when the pivot is the smallest or largest element)
+- **Swaps:** O(n log n) average case, O(n²) worst case
+- **Time Complexity:**
+  - Best: O(n log n) (balanced partitioning) - when the pivot divides the array into two equal halves
+  - Average: O(n log n)
+  - Worst: O(n²) (unbalanced partitioning)

+Clearly, best and worst cases are not simply array configurations.
+To decide best and worst casse we need to consider whether or not the combination of the pivot and array config result in a balanced partitioning.